vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD01_LAB_MANUAL.md

    >**Note:** We recommend that you allow only your computer&#39;s IP address, or your organization&#39;s IP address range to access the database server.
 However, in this course, you will use this database server for the upcoming labs, and your IP address might change in the meanwhile; therefore, you are required to allow access from all IP addresses.

 2. Open Microsoft SQL Server Management Studio 2012 and connect to the new server.
-Use the server name **SQLServerName.database.windows.net**, and the sign-in name and the password that you used in the previous task (Replace**SQLServerName** with the server name that you wrote down in the previous task).
+Use the server name  **SQLServerName.database.windows.net**, and the sign-in name and the password that you used in the previous task (Replace **SQLServerName** with the server name that you wrote down in the previous task).
 3. In Object Explorer, right-click the **Databases** node, and then click **Import Data Tier Application**.
-4. Import the **BlueYonder.bacpac** file located in the **D:\AllFiles\Mod01\LabFiles\Assets**
+4. Import the **BlueYonder.bacpac** file located in the **D:\AllFiles\Mod01\LabFiles\Assets** folder.
 5. Verify that the **BlueYonder** database is created.